-I’m a firm believer that there’s no quick fix pill that will make you lose weight, neither is there a diet that will work for you long-term.
+I’m a firm believer that there’s no quick fix pill that will make you lose weight, nor is there a fad diet that will work for you long-term.
 The only way that you can lose weight and keep it off is if you completely change your lifestyle, and educate yourself about nutrition.
 I cook (from scratch) almost every day of the year, planning my meals to ensure that I get a nutritionally balanced diet.
 I’d like to think that I have a-healthier-than-average diet, that’s not to say that I don’t deny myself of “treats” from time to time (as this blog will show).

 I have many influences on what I cook – being of Chinese descent, and born in Europe has given me a huge canvas on which to paint pot in which to cook.
 I absolutely love Asian food (yes, that does include Southern Asian), but Mediterranean food is on the same par.
 I’ve also recently discovered that I have a taste for Ethiopian food too!

 Unfortunately, I have developed numerous food sensitivities since moving to the US.
 Due to this, I’ve dabbled with vegan and paleo baking, and buy almost everything organic.
 While I was in Europe, it didn’t make sense for me to buy organic; the Foods Standard Agency (FSA) and the European Union (EU) regulations appear to be pretty stringent in what foods they deem safe.

 Additional development: in February 2013, I was diagnosed with Hashimoto’s disease, an autoimmune disease which attacks the thyroid.
 Since then, by recommendation of my ND, I stopped eating gluten.
 You can read more about my travels with Hashimoto’s here.
 I have also stopped eating mammalian meat, dairy, soy, nightshades, peanuts, sesame seeds, most grains (except rice), and refined sugars.